 (e) virtual private network (VPN) or other services that use your .eu domain name, and

 (f) trade mark or intellectual property rights impacted by the loss of your .eu domain name; and

 Similar eligibility restrictions may apply to EU member state country code top level domains such as .fr or .it.

-Please also note that following Brexit, with the exception of "well known marks" (as defined under Article 6bis of the Paris Convention), IP rights holders will no longer be able to rely on their UK registered or unregistered rights when seeking to challenge .eu domain names that are subject of speculative and abusive registration.
+Please also note that after 01 Jan 2021, with the exception of "well known marks" (as defined under Article 6bis of the Paris Convention), IP rights holders are no longer able to rely on their UK registered or unregistered rights when seeking to challenge .eu domain names that are subject of speculative and abusive registration.